U. Manchester's Andre Geim: Sticking with

 than any other material, and it is strong.
 Stronger

 than diamond, if you could imagine a diamond as thin as

 Ever since Geim published his first paper on graphene in Science

 in October, 2004—"Electric field effect in atomically thin carbon

 films"—the two-dimensional variation on graphite has taken materials

 science and condensed-matter physics by storm, while launching Geim into

-prominence among Thomson Reuters’ measures of hot researchers in the
+prominence among Clarivate’ measures of hot researchers in the

 field.
 Geim’s 2004 Science paper has now been cited nearly